arslanmit/customer-care-ai/README.md

 - Rasa actions: Add new actions in `backend/actions/`
 - Intent analytics: Results in `backend/results/`
-- Supabase event logging: All conversation events and feedback are logged (see `supabase/migrations/`)
+-  event logging: All conversation events and feedback are logged (see `/migrations/`)
 - Security: RLS enabled on event tables, policies for read/insert

 ### Frontend